David Triesman, Baron Triesman

-David Maxim Triesman, Baron Triesman (born 30 October 1943) is a British politician, merchant banker and former trade union leader.
+David Maxim Triesman, Baron Triesman (30 October 1943 – 30 January 2026) was a British politician, merchant banker and trade union leader.

-Triesman is a Labour member of the House of Lords.
-Triesman previously sat as a Labour peer until resigning the whip in July 2019, then having previously been a minister in the Department for Innovation, Universities and Skills and Foreign and Commonwealth Office.
+Triesman was a Labour member of the House of Lords.
+He previously sat as a Labour peer until resigning the whip in July 2019, then having previously been a minister in the Department for Innovation, Universities and Skills and Foreign and Commonwealth Office.
 He sat non-affiliated in the House of Lords until 2020 when he rejoined Labour.
-He was chairman of the Football Association from 2008 to 2010.
+Triesman was chairman of the Football Association from 2008 to 2010.

 Background

 Triesman (named Maxim after Maxim Gorky, the Russian author, whom his mother admired) was born into a North London Jewish community.
 He was the son of Michael Triesman, an advertising manager and wartime aircraft inspector of Belarusian and Latvian descent, and Rita Triesman (née Lubran) of French descent.
 His parents were active Communists.

-Triesman was educated at the Stationers' Company's School in London, before going to the University of Essex and subsequently King's College, Cambridge.
+He was educated at the Stationers' Company's School in London, before going to the University of Essex and subsequently King's College, Cambridge.

 At Essex University, Triesman and a group of fellow students seized control declaring it a 'free university'.
 He was subsequently suspended from Essex in 1968 after interrupting a meeting addressed by a defence industry scientist but readmitted after two weeks.

-He is a Senior Network Member at the European Leadership Network (ELN).
+Triesman was a Senior Network Member at the European Leadership Network (ELN).

 Business career

-Triesman has been involved in business in real estate, banking, publishing and fine art.
-He is chairman and a shareholder of Triesman Associates, an investment company in private equity and finance businesses.
-He is a senior advisor to strategic investment firm Salamanca Grouphas and has been an executive board member of the Salamanca Group and its subsidiaries.
-He is chairman of Wildfox Resorts, which is developing a resort in the Afan Valley.
+Triesman was involved in business in real estate, banking, publishing and fine art.
+He was chairman and a shareholder of Triesman Associates, an investment company in private equity and finance businesses.
+Triesman was a senior advisor to strategic investment firm Salamanca Group and was an executive board member of the Salamanca Group and its subsidiaries.
+He was chairman of Wildfox Resorts, which is developing a resort in the Afan Valley.

-He has served on the boards and advisory boards of several companies including chairing Victoria Management, the advisory board of UBS and Templewood Merchant Bank and some of its subsidiaries.
-He was a director of Havin Bank (Havana International Bank), One Ocean Enterprises, Funding Affordable Homes (and its Housing Association).
+He served on the boards and advisory boards of several companies including chairing Victoria Management, the advisory board of UBS and Templewood Merchant Bank and some of its subsidiaries.
+Triesman was a director of Havin Bank (Havana International Bank), One Ocean Enterprises, Funding Affordable Homes (and its Housing Association).